TianyuLinvictor/BIS15W2024_tlin/lab6/lab6_hw.md

 ```

 12. Who has the highest height to weight ratio?

-Anti-Spawn has the highest height to weight ratio.
+Groot has the highest height to weight ratio.

 ## `superhero_powers`
 Have a quick look at the `superhero_powers` data frame.